Wr3nch-ren/socket_programming_rust/README.md

     STATUS_PHRASE: <StatusPhrase>
     ```

-4. server.rs and client.rs is closing itself.
+4. Server and client is closing itself.
 Congratulations!
 You have successfully run the code.